rajeshkanaka/myarticles/MoA/MoA_Article.md

    - These tables help explain why certain strategies become dominant: they simply provide better rewards in certain situations.

 7. **Evolutionary Insight:**
-   - α-Rank doesn’t just tell you which strategy is the best; it shows how strategies evolve over time, revealing the rich dynamics of AI competition.
+   - Alpha-Rank doesn’t just tell you which strategy is the best; it shows how strategies evolve over time, revealing the rich dynamics of AI competition.
    - It’s like watching an AI strategy tournament unfold and seeing who wins, who loses, and who makes a comeback.
+     \newpage

 ### 4. MoA Breaks Out of the Lab